wp-plugins/team-rosters/readme.txt

 The plugin supports localization as of version 2.0.
 If you happen to live in Split, you're in luck.
 The Croatian translation is contained in the /lang directory.
 (Thanks Juraj!)

-= How do I change the look (text colors, background colors, etc.) of the team roster table and/or the player bio page? = See the information under *Settings* above.
+= How do I change the look (text colors, background colors, etc.) of the team roster table and/or the player bio page? = See the information under *Display Settings* on the *Description* tab.

 = Can I display more than one roster on a single page by using multiple shortcodes? = Yes.